-are two 256-bit masks that specify which AP queues are controlled by the zcrypt device driver and which are available to alternative device drivers, like vfio ap.
+are two 256-bit masks that specify which AP queues are controlled by the zcrypt device driver and which are available to alternative device drivers, like vfio_ap.

 If your Linux instance is a KVM host, the vfio_ap device driver controls AP queues on behalf of KVM guests.
 While vfio_ap is the only eligible alternative device driver, freeing an AP queue from zcrypt makes it available to vfio_ap.
-For more information, see "Freeing host resources from the default device drivers" on page 465.
+For more information, see "Setting up cryptographic adapter resources for VFIO pass-through" on page 483.